-The mandatory core covers essential courses in programming, web technology, computer architecture, mathematics, data structures & algorithms, and management.
-When you study CS, you learn to analyze human problems, and develop algorithmic systems that others will use to solve these problems.
+The mandatory core covers essential courses in programming, computer architecture and networking, operating systems, databases, web design and mathematics.
+When you study Computer Science, you learn to analyze human problems, and develop algorithmic systems that you will use to solve these problems.
 This makes it a most fascinating and rewarding field.

 Keene State was one of the first colleges to develop courses in mobile computer programming.
 We offer courses in both Android and Apple application development.
 Students have gone on to successful careers after taking our Java core programming courses coupled our Mobile Computing course.
 Artificial intelligence (AI) and robotics continue to be rapidly expanding areas of CS.
 Our AI & Robotics course allows upper-level students to apply their interest and critical skills in this burgeoning field.